movalex/BMD_requests/README.md

 11. Add fullscreen UI for Fusion Studion on Windows, add double monitor layout, like in Resolve (yes, we love Resolve too!)

-12. Add parameters dropdown for current tool in Viewer, such as Transform Pivot, Rotation, Center, Size.
+12. Add parameters dropdown for current tool in Viewer, such as Transform Pivot, Rotation, Center, Size: https://cl.ly/b042d3674896

 13. Add jump to currently viewed tool from the Viewer.